-Unfortunately, it’s still a way to go before Plusnet TV is available to the rest of us.
+Unfortunately, there's still a long way to go before Plusnet TV is available to the rest of us.
 But if you like the sound of YouView, and want to get some extra channels and services from it too, we recommend comparing the TV packages from BT (www.bt.com) and TalkTalk (www.talktalk.co.uk).

 With BT TV you get extra entertainment channels on YouView as standard, as well as cheap (or even free) BT Sport, and you can subscribe to ‘Bolt-ons’ for more channels or on demand services.
 Take a look at our guide for the lowdown.

 Similarly, TalkTalk TV has ‘Boosts’ to offer, so you can get bundles of channels added to your package.
 These include sports, music, kids' TV, Sky Cinema… the whole shebang.
 Read our full guide to find out the details.